-- Quality of statistical data: - Compliance of Members in providing data (timeliness of data submission, accuracy, completeness and consistency of data submitted. - Comprehensiveness of database (e.g. number of variables collected by the ICO). - Statistics Roundtable meetings on a regular basis. - Dissemination of data: - Number of subscribers to ICO statistical reports. - Use of the statistical section of the ICO website. - Number of successfully handled individual requests for ICO statistical data. - Analytical output: - Number of publications produced (e.g. Coffee Market Reports, economic studies, etc.). - Quality/impact of analytical output (e.g. studies presented in policy fora & at research conferences, citations of ICO studies in media).
+- Quality of statistical data: - Compliance of Members in providing data (timeliness of data submission, accuracy, completeness and consistency of data submitted). - Comprehensiveness of database (e.g. number of variables collected by the ICO). - Statistics Roundtable meetings on a regular basis. - Dissemination of data: - Number of subscribers to ICO statistical reports. - Use of the statistical section of the ICO website. - Number of successfully handled individual requests for ICO statistical data. - Satisfaction among users (e.g. Members, subscribers, wider public) of ICO data. - Analytical output: - Number of publications produced (e.g. Coffee Market Reports, economic studies, etc.). - Quality/impact of analytical output (e.g. studies presented in policy fora & at research conferences, citations of ICO studies in media). - Number of MoUs/partnership agreements signed and followed up on with research institutions/organizations